Laura Cesari of California - Fantasy Deco Dreamworld Artist

 Family History, Legends, and Folklore

-Despite all the Cesari folklore and hype, my most famous ancestor who I've actually met is on my Mom's side, my great-grandfather Giuseppe Luccarotti, who designed the terrazzo floor of San Francisco City Hall in 1915, around the time when many of my ancestors came to California from the Mediterranean, Himalayas, and South America.
+Despite all the fun Cesari folklore and hype, my most famous ancestor who I've actually met is on my Mom's side, my great-grandfather Giuseppe Luccarotti, who designed the terrazzo floor of San Francisco City Hall in 1915, around the time when many of my ancestors came to California from the Mediterranean, Himalayas, and South America.
 It's immortalized in the hilarious and adorable Chaotic Good film 'Bedazzled' in the scene with Elizabeth Hurley's epic eye-roll and Brendan Fraser's exuberant victory dance, where (spoiler alert!)
 Elliott realizes he still has his Soul.

 Contact Me